ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/apps-developed-with-application-craft/enabling-device-features.html.markdown

 </td>
 <td width="617">
     Standard(default)/SingleTop.
 An instruction on how the activity should be launched.
 If Standard, the system always creates a new instance of the activity in the target task and routes the intent to it.
 If Single Top - If an instance of the activity already exists at the top of the target task.
 For more information see <a href="http://developer.android.com/guide/topics/manifest/activity-element.html#lmode">http://developer.android.com/guide/topics/manifest/activity-element.html\#lmode</a> .
-Supported in <a href="/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/">AC Mobile Build</a>
+Supported in <a href="/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/">AC Mobile Build</a>.
+If using <a href="/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/">Xtify Push Notifications</a>, setting to SingleTop will not cause acknowledgement of notifications received to restart the app.

 </td>
 </tr>